BYUCamachoLab/pyrolab/docs/getting_started/overview.rst

 PyroLab attempts to solve this problem by:

 #.
-Standardize the API for controlling our hardware across all projects and
+Standardizing the API for controlling our hardware across all projects and
    setups.
 #.
 Allowing local machines to host specific hardware devices that can be
    accessed remotely by any number of machines.